 - set_op: Set AES operation to encrypt or decrypt.

 - write_key: Write initial key to AES init key registers.

 - add_data: Add the next 128 block to the input registers.

-- read_output: Poll the status reg for dataready bit and read the result from aes output regs
+- read_output: Poll the status register for data ready bit and read the result from AES output registers.

 To ensure high quality constrained random stimulus, it is necessary to develop a functional coverage model.
-The following covergroups have been developed to prove that the test intent has been adequately met: *— Work in Progress —
+The following cover groups have been developed to prove that the test intent has been adequately met.

 aes_scoreboard is primarily used for end to end checking.

-It creates the following analysis fifos to retrieve the data monitored by corresponding interface agent:
+It creates the following analysis FIFOs to retrieve the data monitored by corresponding interface agents: